coder7475/redux-first-look/README.md

 * index.js = simple counter using redux
 * payload.js = manage products using payload
 * reducers = combine multiple reducers and add middleware from redux-logger
+* todos = fetch asyncronous data using axios and handle it using redux-thunk middleware